-Elmwood Park is a residential neighborhood in the heart of Columbia, South Carolina’s revitalized downtown area, and contains one of the largest collections of early 20th century homes remaining in the city.
+Elmwood Park is a residential neighborhood in the heart of Columbia, South Carolina’s revitalized downtown area, and contains one of the largest collections of early twentieth century homes remaining in the city.

 In the early nineteenth century, the area north of Columbia was home to John and Sarah Taylor’s 250-acre Tickleberry Plantation.
-After Sarah passed awat in 1842, the plantation was divided between their six children and one granddaughter.
-In 1852, approximately 100 acres of the plantation was converted into a cemetery when a child of a South Carolina College professor.
-Some of the plantation was converted to a new Fairground, and hosted state fairs from 1856 to 1861, and again from 1869 to 1903.
+After Sarah passed away in 1842, the plantation was divided between their six children and one granddaughter.
+In 1852, approximately 100 acres of the plantation was converted into a cemetery when the child of a South Carolina College professor passed away.
+An adjacent plot from the Taylor plantation was converted to a new fairground, and hosted the South Carolina State Fair from 1856 to 1861, and again from 1869 to 1903.

-By the early twentieth century, the State Fairgrounds, as well as some sparse residential and industrial buildings, occupied the area on the northern border of the original four square miles of the City of Columbia.
+By the early twentieth century, the State Fairgrounds, as well as some sparse residential and industrial buildings, occupied the area just beyond the northern border of the original planned city.
 The Elmwood Avenue of today was known as Upper Street.
 The fairgrounds and racetrack were owned by W.A.
-Clark, Charles Logan and the South Carolina Mechanical and Agricultural Society.
+Clark, Charles Logan and the State Agricultural and Mechanical Society of South Carolina.

-In 1903, the state fairgrounds moved to its present location on Rosewood Drive, and on September 28 of that year, Mr. Clark sold 24 acres to the Richland Real Estate Company for subdivision.
+In 1903, State Fair moved to its present location along Bluff Road, and on September 28 of that year, Mr. Clark sold 24 acres to the Richland Real Estate Company for subdivision.
 This property extended from Park to Lincoln Streets, and included a piece between Lincoln and Gadsden from Chester to Confederate.
 This original subdivision was named “Elmwood” as designated on a plat map filed on Sept.
-9, 1903, and the first lot was sold to Annie Elizabeth Boozer on January 2, 1904.
+9, 1903; the first lot in Elmwood was sold to Ms. Annie Elizabeth Boozer on January 2, 1904.

 On November 29, 1903, Charles Logan passed away.
 As part of his last will and testament, he bequeathed four acres of land on the north side of Elmwood Avenue, between Lincoln and Gadsden Streets to the City of Columbia to be used as a site for a school.
 The title would transfer upon the death of his wife, Louisa Logan.

-In 1908, the South Carolina Mechanical and Agricultural Society began selling its property, referred to as the “Old State Fair Grounds”, located to the west of Gadsden Street.
-The first sale of 5 1/4 acres was to R.C.
-Shand Engineering Company on March 23, 1908 and was later designated as Shand Builders Supply.
+In 1908, the State Agricultural and Mechanical Society began selling the former fair grounds, located to the west of Gadsden Street.
+The first sale of 5-1/4 acres was to R.C.
+Shand Engineering Company on March 23, 1908.
 The remainder of the land was purchased by G.A.
 Guignard and was subdivided into lots during May of 1909.

 As the neighborhood quickly grew, the residents petitioned the City of Columbia for annexation.
-An election was held on December 10, 1907.
-The vote in the neighborhood occurred at the residence of John Rodgers at 2230 Lincoln Street.
+A referendum was held on December 10, 1907.
+The vote in the neighborhood occurred at the residence of Mr. John Rodgers at 2230 Lincoln Street.
 During the City Council meeting of December 16, 1907, the results were announced and the territory was duly declared a part of the City of Columbia.
 The vote in the city was 54 for and five against; in the territory, 27 for and seven against.
-With this election, Elmwood Park was the first expansion of the city’s territory beyond its original boundaries.
+With this vote Elmwood Park was the first expansion of the city’s territory beyond its original boundaries.